 Nowadays, I think I never actually was pregnant, but had already started my strange irregular bleeding.
 Such bleeding began happening periodically.
-See my essay on this here; in 1997, I once bled for 16 days, and was put on the Pill; doctors confirmed that I did not have a miscarriage.
+See my essay on this here: In 1997, I once bled for SIXTEEN DAYS, and was put on the Pill; doctors confirmed that I did not have a miscarriage.

 On August 11, I wrote,